stefan-kolb/jaxws-samples/README.md

 ### Tomcat
 Tomcat needs additional deployment descriptors and the JAX-WS implementation in order to run JAX-WS Web services.
-Build with `war` and manually deploy to a Tomcat instance.
+Build with `gradle war` and manually deploy to a Tomcat instance.

 ### Standalone
 The standalone project uses `javax.xml.ws.Endpoint` to run a server instance.
 It is the simplest way to expose an experimental JAX-WS Web service.
 The Web service should be available at `http://localhost:8080/standalone/GreetingsService`.